 We will collect all of the mandatory laboratory tests that include syphilis, gonorrhea, and tuberculosis

 blood test (please note that from October 1, 2018 PPD skin test is no longer accepted by the USCIS for

-are abnormal and further recommendations will be made to have the condition taking care of.
+are abnormal, and further recommendations will be made to take care of the condition.

-Should your QuantiFERON gold test for TB come back positive, the office has a digital x-ray on-site to obtain an immediate chest x-ray, and a radiologist reporting in minutes.
+Should your QuantiFERON gold test for TB return positive, the office has a digital x-ray on-site to obtain an immediate chest x-ray and a radiologist reporting in minutes.